-The parties may require that you provide real time reporting.
+The parties may require that you provide Realtime reporting.
 The court provides judges with CaseViewNet software on all judicial officer PCs.
 Wireless connections are not available in the courtroom, but there should be a 9-pin serial port cable available in each courtroom to allow you to connect your equipment with the judge's computer.
+You may need a USB to serial adapter to connect hard-wired to the judge's laptop.